Nick’s Pension – Traditional and mid-priced option that’s oh-so-convenient yet oh-so-serene.

 Arguably boasting the primest location in downtown Ubud, bungalows face fertile rice fields alongside a quiet suburban street, or front a creek with a bridge and temple.
 Yet it’s only a few minutes’ walk from so many shops and cafés along Monkey Forest Road.
 One of Ubud’s oldest and most affordable, Nick’s offers so much charm, shade, and serenity.
 Most rooms are bright and airy, and all are traditionally designed and modestly furnished, without anything trendy such as sliding doors or open-air showers.
-The gardens, with mossy paths meandering past Balinese statues, are glorious, while the decent-sized pool alongside the café overlooks the hotel’s own rice fields.
+The gardens, with mossy paths meandering past Balinese statues, are glorious, and the decent-sized pool alongside the café overlooks the hotel’s own rice fields.

-Nick’s Pension Hotel – The Location
+Nick’s Pension – The Location

 - Address: The main vehicle entrance is along Jalan Bisma, a remarkably quiet street in central Ubud, the most popular tourist region in central Bali.
 Another side entrance for those on foot is very close to Monkey Forest road, along which there are endless shops and cafés in all directions.